gemini-cli-extensions/alloydb-omni/ALLOYDB-OMNI.md

 This section covers connecting to an AlloyDB database instance.

-1.  **Extension Configuration**: This extension requires several settings (e.g., Host, Port, Database, User, and Password).
-These values are gathered via prompts when you first install or link the extension:
+1.  **Verify Environment Variables**: The extension requires the following environment variables to be set before the Gemini CLI is started:

     *   `ALLOYDB_OMNI_HOST`: The host of the AlloyDB instance, default is `localhost`.
     *   `ALLOYDB_OMNI_PORT`: The port of the AlloyDB instance, default is `5432`.